-Mention Botox and the first thing that comes to mind for most people is its ability to smooth wrinkles.
-But there’s more to Botox than that.
-In fact, a new study suggests there may be way more.
+Mention Botox and the first thing that comes to mind for most people is its ability to smooth wrinkles, but there’s more to Botox than that.
+In fact, a new study suggests that there may be way more.
 Results show that Botox may improve the pliability and elasticity of skin for up to four months.

-But first the facts: Botox, or multinational toxin A, is a drug used to treat a good number of medical conditions including overactive bladder, chronic migraines and excessive sweating.
-Botox really became a household name though once it was discovered that by injecting it into certain areas of the face, it could temporarily relax the muscles that cause wrinkles.
-Now it’s the number one cosmetic procedure in the country with nearly 7 million treatments performed annually.
+But first the facts: Botox or botulinum toxin is a drug used to treat a good number of medical conditions including overactive bladder, chronic migraines and excessive sweating.
+Botox really became a household name once it was discovered that by injecting it into certain areas of the face, it could temporarily relax the muscles that cause wrinkles.
+Now, it’s the #1 cosmetic procedure in the country with nearly 7 million treatments performed annually.

-The injectable’s popularity could very well increase based on the findings of a Canadian study conducted by Dr. James Bonaparte of the University of Ottawa and Dr. David Ellis of the University of Toronto.
+The injectable popularity could very well increase based on the findings of a Canadian study conducted by Dr. James Bonaparte of the University of Ottawa and Dr. David Ellis of the University of Toronto.
 The two researchers demonstrated that Botox usage may actually increase the elasticity of skin.
-It’s no secret that as we age, our skin becomes less elastic.
-Exposure to high levels of sun and UV rays without protection doesn’t help in that department either.
+It’s no secret that as we age our skin becomes less elastic.
+Exposure to high levels of sun and UV rays without protection doesn’t help in that department either

 The study went as follows:

 Forty-eight women were enrolled with an average age of 55.
 They underwent Botox injections to reduce the appearance of mild forehead wrinkles and crow’s feet around the eyes.
 The pliability and elasticity of each women’s skin were assessed at study baseline, and at 2 weeks, 2 months, 3 months and 4 months following injection.